Jguan10/CS-235/Part 3/README.md

 ## Description:

-Project 3 creates a Tavern class that contains Character objects.
+Part 3 creates a Tavern class, which is derived from an array-bag class, that contains Character objects.

 ## Topics:
 - Array-bag